Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 People who sit on the wallet over a hard surface.
 So it is also called "fat wallet syndrome" or "wallet sciatica."

 There is no definitive test to diagnose this syndrome.
 The condition is diagnosed based on the history of trauma or overuse.
-If you are experiencing symptoms that might suggest piriformis syndrome, the doctor will perform physical examinations, which includes palpating or moving the piriformis muscle in specific directions.
+If a person is experiencing symptoms that might suggest piriformis syndrome, the doctor will perform physical examination, which include palpating or moving the piriformis muscle in specific directions.
 These movements will result in pain if the sciatic nerve is affected.
-The doctor will then suggest you get the following tests to rule out other disorders, such as herniated discs, sprains, spondylolisthesis, and spinal stenosis, which can compress the sciatic nerve:
+The doctor will then suggest getting the following tests to rule out other disorders, such as herniated discs, sprains, spondylolisthesis, and spinal stenosis, which can compress the sciatic nerve:

-Anesthetic injection (Lidocaine) to the piriformis muscle, helps determine if the symptoms are due to spasm of piriformis muscle or not (this is both diagnostic and therapeutic).
+Anesthetic Injection -Lidocaine to the piriformis muscle helps determine if the symptoms are due to spasms of the piriformis muscle or not (this is both diagnostic and therapeutic).

-Pain can last for several weeks to months, so consult a doctor immediately if your symptoms last more than a few days.
+Pain can last for several weeks to months, so consult a doctor immediately if the symptoms last more than a few days.

 The treatment is done in three phases:

 It includes rest and physical therapy.
-The therapist will teach you exercises to stretch the piriformis muscle.
-The physical therapist will also perform soft-tissue massages, electrical stimulation, and apply cold packs.
+The therapist will teach some exercises to stretch the piriformis muscle.
+The physical therapist will also perform soft-tissue massages and electrical stimulation and apply cold packs.